 Interestingly, neurosurgeon and cold thermogenesis expert Jack Kruse, who I've had on a previous podcast, recommends combining bitter melon extract with cold thermogenesis to enhance the formation of metabolically active Brown Adipose Tissue.

 In short, rock lotus and Glycostat® work better in combination.
 Both promote better blood sugar control with less insulin.
 Both promote healthy blood pressure.
 Both support healthy liver function.
 And both mimic changes in cellular energy metabolism typical of caloric restriction.

-Even if you can’t live in a longevity hotspot such as Bama County or Okinawa, Kion Lean can bring the longevity hotspot to you, along with potent fat burning benefits!
-To get full benefits of the Kion Lean fat burning and blood sugar control effects, simply take 1-2 capsules prior to any of your primary meals of the day.
+I know most of us can’t live in a longevity hotspot such as Bama County or Okinawa.
+That's why Kion developed Kion Lean to bring the longevity hotspot to you.
+To get full benefits of the Kion Lean's blood sugar control effects, simply take 1-2 capsules prior to any of your primary meals of the day.

 So let's say you wake up on the morning of a big holiday meal or celebration during which you know you're probably going to be eating lots of calories.
 What does an “ideal” damage control scenario look like?

 - Start the day with a fasted exercise session, preferably with cold exposure or cold immersion either before or after (or during if you're going for a swim).
 Also, go for an easy walk or light cardio session immediately after the big meal.